SharanSukesh/Car-Sales-EDA/README.md

   * With respect to the car body

 ## Ackowledgements
-* INSAID - provded dataset
+* INSAID - provided dataset

 ## Author - Sharan Sukesh